How do I check my coding notice?

 If you think you are paying too much or not enough tax, contact HMRC.
 If you can provide them with enough information about your circumstances, HMRC may be able to adjust your code immediately.
 If not, they might ask you to wait until after the next 5 April when you can send them your full income details, for example copies of your P60s, to check the position.
-See our section on ‘reconciliations and refunds’.
+See the information below on reconciliations and refunds.

 If your circumstances change, your tax code may change part way through the tax year.
 Common events that can give rise to changes include: